TrainWeb.org Facebook Page

 Map: AA 6 J 4 Topographic Maps

 double culvert This is the only stone double culvert I have found along the Penn Line.
 It employs masonry from end to end.
-Its other (outlet) end was extended by about 6 feet with relatively newer masorny and concrete.

-My best guess is the doubled portion is of original B&P circa 1870 construction.
-It is long enough for double track above plus a maintenance road.
-My guess is the extension dates to around 1930 when PRR added a third track here.
-The extension created room for three tracks plus a maintenance road.
+My best guess is the doubled portion is of original B&P circa 1870 construction, with room above for double track plus a maintenance road.

 MARC 24